qgevoeco/Rubin_embryoHR_plasticity_Tguttata/README.md

 # Rubin_embryoHR_plasticity_Tguttata
-Data and code supporting the paper on Taeniopygia guttata developmental plasticity
+Version controlled and editable source for the data and code supporting the paper by Rubin, Wolak, & Wada on _Taeniopygia guttata_ developmental plasticity.

+## Data

+### Data citation
+If you use the data, please cite the data package TBD

+### Data metadata

+## Changes
+For ease of reference, an overview of significant changes to be noted below.
+Tag with commits or issues, where appropriate.

+### Major

+### Minor